-When you subsequently sell the shares that you purchased under the ESPP, any capital gain (i.e., the difference between the sale price and the "acquisition cost," which will likely be calculated as the fair market value of the shares at the time of purchase) will be subject to capital gains tax.
-Capital gains are subject to a flat rate of 19% on the first €6,000, 21% for capital gains between €6,000 and €50,000 and 23% for the excess.
+When you subsequently sell the shares that you purchased under the ESPP, any capital gain (i.e., the difference between the sale price and the "acquisition cost," which will likely be calculated as the fair market value of the shares at the time of purchase) will be subject to income tax, as saving income (which includes capital source income such as dividends and interests and capital gains/losses).
+Saving income is subject to a flat rate of 19% on the first EUR 6,000, 21% for saving income between EUR 6,000 and EUR 50,000 and 23% for the excess.

 If you hold HP shares and HP declares a dividend on the shares, you will be subject to income tax on dividend payments that you receive, even though the dividends paid on the shares held in your ESPP account are automatically reinvested in HP stock.
-The dividends received will be subject to income tax in Spain and to U.S. federal income withholding tax.
+The dividends received will be subject to income tax in Spain, as saving income, and to U.S. federal income withholding tax.
 You may be entitled to a Spanish tax credit for the U.S. withholding taxes paid provided certain conditions are met.